The Dogs and the Wolves: Drafting and first reception

 Némirovsky then moved to Fayard, whose nationalist weekly Candide had a circulation of over 400,000 and which offered her 34,000 francs.
 The Dogs and the Wolves was serialized in Candide between October 11, 1939 and January 17, 1940, during the Phoney War.
 Albin Michel, who saw it as a masterpiece of the novelist, published it in volume form at the beginning of April 1940, a few weeks before Hitler's offensive against Belgium and the Netherlands.
 This dramatic context explains why the novel went virtually unnoticed by the critics, although it sold seventeen thousand copies, was reprinted in October, and even, by special permission, in February 1942.

-Pierre Lœwel wrote an enthusiastic antisemitic reading for Gringoire, considering the character of Ben as the incarnation of an impossible dream of assimilation and happiness "à la française": "The torments of the Jewish soul, the perpetual dissatisfaction that sterilises it, this morbid taste for money, are dealt with by Mrs. Irène Némirovsky in a masterly way", he wrote.
-In May 1940, the magazine Conférencia published several passages from this "novel of Jewish morals".
-Charles Cestre, the Paris correspondent of the New York Times, spoke highly of a work that "belongs to great literature by virtue of its simplicity of conception [and its] profound sensitivity".